 Make rich and flavorful birria right at home!
-This authentic Mexican dish can be enjoyed as a stew topped with onions, cilantro, and a squeeze of fresh lime juice or as the famous birria tacos!
-The possibilities are endless, and all taste incredible.
+This authentic Mexican dish can be enjoyed as a stew topped with onions, cilantro, and a squeeze of fresh lime juice or as the famous birria tacos (aka quesabirria)!

-Birria is a traditional Mexican dish from the state of Jalisco made from slow-cooked fall-apart juicy and tender beef in a rich and flavorful red chile broth, or consomé.
+Birria is a traditional Mexican stew from the state of Jalisco made from slow-cooked fall-apart juicy and tender goat, lamb, or beef in a rich and flavorful red chile broth, or consomé.

 It’s traditionally cooked for special occasions, holidays, weddings, parties, and even baptisms, but it has become so incredibly popular on social media that it can be found everywhere nowadays!